 For both required and optional occurrences, the Infoset item may also have a child item.

-If the first child element of the complex type is a required simple element, then an empty string or default value will also be added to the Infoset.
+If the first child element of the complex type is a required simple element, then an empty string (type xs:string), empty hexBinary (type xs:hexBinary), or default value will also be added to the Infoset.

-If the first child element of the complex type is a required complex element, then an item is added to the Infoset (which may itself have a child via (1)
+If the first child element of the complex type is a required complex element, then an item is added to the Infoset (which may itself have a child via (1))

 Element Defaults When Unparsing